DataDog/documentation/content/en/tracing/trace_collection/otel_instrumentation/go.md

 ## Requirements and limitations

-tktk Go Requirements
+- Datadog Go tracing library `dd-trace-go` version 1.5.0 or greater.
+- Go version 1.8 or greater.

-The following OTel features implemented in the Datadog library as noted:
+The following OTel features are implemented in the Datadog library as noted:

 | Feature                               | Support notes                       |
 |---------------------------------------|------------------------------------|